wiku/nbp-rates/README.md

  -f                     Print full output (input & rates, CSV separated by ';') -in <input_csv_file>   input file (CSV, separated with ';') -p                     Fetch exchange rates for the previous working day
                         instead of the given day.
-This should probably be used for most tax calculations
 ```

 __Note: Option ```-p``` is very important.__ If specified, it will fetch rates for the __previos__ day, instead of the requested date.
 Eg. If your date is Monday, you will get exchange rate from Friday!
 This is useful when you have a list of transactions made on specific dates, but need to fetch average exchange rates for the preceeding days.__